Thai name: Given names

 Thai names generally convey positive attributes, and some Thais change their names frequently, a practice virtually unknown in most countries outside of marriage.
 (Family names are changed less frequently, as it requires permission from senior members of the family.)
 Many times, changes are sought to get rid of bad luck; this practice lies in tradition, which holds that name changes confuse malicious ghosts and spirits of one's identity.

 According to Denis Segaller, author of Thai Ways, there are at least "tens of thousands" of formal given names in Thailand, and that compared to any given country in the West "there are many times more first names".
 He also stated that people in Thailand were creating more given names on a daily basis.
 Such given names are usually gender-specific; according to Segaller, the number of truly gender-neutral names numbered "perhaps two or three hundred"; he characterised this number as being very small.
 Because family names are relatively new in Thai society, dating only to 1913, Thai people are primarily known by their given names.
 According to Segaller, some Thai who have been friends for long periods of time do not know their friends' family names, and "The first-name habit is so deeply ingrained in Thai society".

-Informal names are awarded at birth and may continue in use to the extent that one may have to check the formal registration to find a person's given formal name.